Site icon SafeMailer

 How to check the sender score?

-Let’s take a look at different tools which can help you to check your sender score.
+Let’s take a look at different tools that can help you to check your sender score.
 The email reputation score is usually calculated for a domain or IP address used for sending emails.

 1. SenderScore by ReturnPath